Nationals vs. Diamondbacks Player Props Betting Odds

 Candelario Stats

-- Candelario has 56 hits with 17 doubles, two triples, seven home runs, 19 walks and 28 RBI.
-He's also stolen one base.
+- Jeimer Candelario has put up 56 hits with 17 doubles, two triples, seven home runs and 20 walks.
+He has driven in 28 runs with one stolen base.

 Candelario Recent Games